Mughal Empire: Decline (1707–1857)

 Aurangzeb's son, Bahadur Shah I, repealed the religious policies of his father and attempted to reform the administration.
-"However, after his death in 1712, the Mughal dynasty sank into chaos and violent feuds.
-In 1719 alone, four emperors successively ascended the throne", as figureheads under the rule of the Indian Muslim Sayyid king-makers.
+"However, after he died in 1712, the Mughal dynasty began to sink into chaos and violent feuds.
+In 1719 alone, four emperors successively ascended the throne", as figureheads under the rule of a brotherhood of nobles belonging to the Indian Muslim caste known as the Sadaat-e-Bara, whose leaders, the Sayyid Brothers, became the de facto sovereigns of the empire.

 During the reign of Muhammad Shah (reigned 1719–1748), the empire began to break up, and vast tracts of central India passed from Mughal to Maratha hands.
-As the Mughals tried to suppress the independence of the Nizam in the Deccan, he encouraged the Marathas to invade central and northern India.
-The far-off Indian campaign of Nader Shah, who had previously reestablished Iranian suzerainty over most of West Asia, the Caucasus, and Central Asia, culminated with the Sack of Delhi and shattered the remnants of Mughal power and prestige.
-Many of the empire's elites now sought to control their own affairs, and broke away to form independent kingdoms.
-But, according to Sugata Bose and Ayesha Jalal, the Mughal Emperor continued to be the highest manifestation of sovereignty.
-Not only the Muslim gentry, but the Maratha, Hindu, and Sikh leaders took part in ceremonial acknowledgments of the emperor as the sovereign of India.
+As the Mughals tried to suppress the independence of Nizam-ul-Mulk, Asaf Jah I in the Deccan, he encouraged the Marathas to invade central and northern India.
+The Indian campaign of Nader Shah, who had previously reestablished Iranian suzerainty over most of West Asia, the Caucasus, and Central Asia, culminated with the Sack of Delhi shattering the remnants of Mughal power and prestige, and taking off all the accumulated Mughal treasury.
+The Mughals could no longer finance the huge armies with which they had formerly enforced their rule.
+Many of the empire's elites now sought to control their affairs and broke away to form independent kingdoms.
+But lip service continued to be paid to the Mughal Emperor as the highest manifestation of sovereignty.
+Not only the Muslim gentry, but the Maratha, Hindu, and Sikh leaders took part in ceremonial acknowledgements of the emperor as the sovereign of India.